ftdc-picsl/fwCustomDeidentification/profiles/PennBrainScienceCenter/README.md

 or older.
 Special handling of these cases will be required.
 The profile itself does **not** handle these differently.

 ### 1.0

 As used by the reaper on HUP6 since November 2019.

 ## Verifying de-identification

-The `fw ingest dicom` command lacks the `--dry-run` feature provided with `fw import dicom`.
-There is an alternative in the latest `fw` (15.8.9) called `fw deid test`, which lets you test a de-id profile.
-Unfortunately, `fw ingest dicom` requires a **config** file containing a profile, and `fw deid test` requires a profile alone.
-This means you have to use the de-id **profile** to test, then do the ingest with the **config** file containing the profile.
-Not great, but we provide both filtes here and will do our best to keep them consistent.
+To test the deidentification profile, use `fw deid test`.
+This will produce a CSV file with the keywords and values removed from a data set.

 After ingest, you can download and examine dicom images with gdcmscanner.

   gdcmscanner -p -r -d  /path/to/flywheel/data -t 0012,0063 | more